Skip to Main Content

 To make sure that your wedding inspiration board is well curated and intentional, challenge yourself to remove some things.
 That's right—you should eliminate a few of your ideas during the process of how to make a wedding mood board.
 To quote Coco Chanel: "Before you leave the house, look in the mirror and take one thing off."
 The same concept applies to your wedding vision.
 If there are too many things going on, your inspiration board might overwhelm you (and the vendors you work with) rather than help you hone in on a cohesive design or theme.

 Start by removing anything with a duplicate, such as two similar versions of a wedding dress or near-identical examples of place settings.
-Aim to only include things on your wedding mood board that you genuinely love—and the best version of them.
+Aim to only include things on your wedding mood board that you genuinely love—and the best version of it.
 The end goal isn't to create exact replicas of the ideas you save, but rather to find your overall style and vibe.

 6. Share Your Board